Welcome

 Timing and Limitations

 Jasmin and Alex separate and begin divorce proceedings.
-Jasmin dies before the decree absolute is granted.
+Jasmin dies before the final order is granted.
 Her will leaves her estate to Alex.
 Does Alex inherit?

-Answer: Yes.
-The will operates as written because the divorce was not finalised.
+Yes.
 The statutory revocation does not apply to separation or pending proceedings.
+Without a final order, the will operates as written and Alex inherits.

 Practical Consequences and Risks

-Partial revocation can lead to unintended results.
-If a will leaves most or all of the estate to a spouse or civil partner, and that gift is revoked by divorce or dissolution, there may be no effective gift of the estate.
-In such cases, the property passes under the intestacy rules, which may benefit distant relatives or cause administrative complications.
+• If a will leaves most or all of the estate to a spouse or civil partner, and that gift is revoked by divorce/dissolution, there may be no effective gift of residue.
+The property then passes under intestacy (partial intestacy), potentially benefiting relatives in statutory order rather than persons the testator intended.

-If a will leaves everything to a spouse or civil partner and that gift is revoked by divorce or dissolution, the estate (or part of it) may pass under intestacy.
-Always check for substitution clauses and advise clients to update their wills after relationship breakdowns.
+Exam Warning If a will leaves everything to a spouse or civil partner and that gift is revoked by divorce or dissolution, the estate (or part of it) may pass under intestacy.
+Check for substitution clauses (including any survivorship or “fails for any reason” language) and advise clients to update their wills promptly after relationship breakdowns.

 Powers of Appointment and Trusts

-Any power of appointment given to a former spouse or civil partner is revoked by divorce or dissolution.
-If the will creates a trust and the former spouse or civil partner was a trustee or had discretionary powers, those powers are revoked unless the will shows a contrary intention.
+Any power of appointment given to a former spouse or civil partner is revoked by divorce/dissolution.
+If the will creates a trust and the former spouse or civil partner was appointed trustee or granted discretionary powers, those appointments and powers are revoked unless the will shows a contrary intention.
+Practical points:

 Foreign Divorces and Recognition